splynx/docs/files/en/payment_systems/payfast/payfast.md

 ![3.1.png](3.1.png)

-Also, it's necessary to set your _Notify Url_, e.g. `https://<your_domain>/payfast-rb/notify`, when the successful payment is made, PayFast will send an Instant Transaction Notifications (payment confirmation) to this url before a customer gets redirected to return_url:
+Also, it's necessary to set your _Notify Url_, e.g. `https://<your_domain>/payfast-rb/notify`, when the successful payment is made, PayFast will send an Instant Transaction Notifications (payment confirmation) to this url before a customer gets redirected to _return_url_:

 ![Notify Url](notify_url.png)

-More info related to recurring billing is [here](https://developers.payfast.co.za/docs#recurring_billing)
+More info related to recurring billing integration is [here](https://developers.payfast.co.za/docs#recurring_billing)

 Once these options were configured, you have to configure the parameters in *Config → Integrations → Modules list*. as depicted below: